uvarc/rc-website/content/service/imaging.md

 ## Viz Lab Calendar

-The Viz Lab is open to UVA researchers Monday-Friday during normal business hours.
-Extended access is available to those with longer-term research projects.
+The Viz Lab is available by request only.
+To reserve a day/time to use the resources in the Viz Lab, please contact us at [hpc-support@virginia.edu](mailto:hpc-support@virginia.edu).
 The calendar below is updated regularly and shows the days/times the Viz Lab is unavailable.

 <!-- google calendar embedded here-->